arvidkahl/grunt-translate-sync/README.md

 A string or numeric value that is passed to JSON.stringify as the `space` parameter when writing the target files.
 Setting it to `null` will remove pretty-printing, anything else will pretty-pring the JSON as outlined in [the JSON.stringify documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)

+#### options.warnOnIdenticalValues
+Type: `boolean`
+Default value: `true`

+Usually, different files will hold identical keys with different values.
+If this option is switched on, the task will report keys where the source and the target values are equal.
+This happens when a key has not yet been translated into the target language.

 #### source
 Type: `String`
 Default value: `null`

 Required value of the path to the source file.
-All key-value pair in this file will be added to all target files unless they are already present there.
+All key-value pairs in this file will be added to all target files unless they are already present there.
 Must be valid JSON.

 #### targets
 Type: `[String]`